Teen idol: 2020s

-American artist Olivia Rodrigo had previously worked as a child actress on the Disney comedy series Bizaardvark (2016–19) and starred in the first three seasons of High School Musical: The Musical: The Series (2019–present).
+American artist Olivia Rodrigo had previously worked as a child actress on the Disney comedy series Bizaardvark (2016–19) and starred in the first three seasons of High School Musical: The Musical: The Series (2019–22).
 In January 2021, she released her debut single, "Drivers License", which went on to become one of the most streamed songs on Spotify at the time and spent eight weeks on top of the Billboard Hot 100 chart.
 She sings with profanities in an emotionally charged manner of the struggles of an adolescent and commands a large following on social media networks, including TikTok, where she has many teen-aged supporters.
-She claims to have been influenced by Taylor Swift and Lorde.
 Some sources consider Rodrigo to be a representative of Generation Z.

-Italian rock band Måneskin was ushered into worldwide attention after winning the Eurovision Song Contest 2021, with their winning track "Zitti e buoni" as well as "I Wanna Be Your Slave" and their cover of The Four Seasons' "Beggin'" reaching the top 10 on the Billboard Global Excl.
+Italian rock band Måneskin was ushered into international attention after winning the Eurovision Song Contest 2021, with their winning track "Zitti e buoni" as well as "I Wanna Be Your Slave" and their cover of The Four Seasons' "Beggin'" reaching the top 10 on the Billboard Global Excl.
 U.S. chart, supported by a growing following on TikTok and other social media platforms.
 Prior to their Eurovision win, the band finished as runner-up in the eleventh season of the Italian X Factor in 2017.
 Måneskin are credited as one of the first rock bands to heavily appeal to Generation Z.